Risks from Pesticides

 Did you know that if pesticides are used anywhere in a community, those pesticides can end up in ground water shared by that community?
 Alderman describes how well-meaning individuals can be fooled by pesticide and lawn care marketing.
 Click here to listen to Nancy Alderman's interview with Food Sleuth Radio host Melinda Hemmelgarn, R.D.

-EHHI announces new brochure on the dangers of Roundup
+EHHI releases brochure on the dangers of Roundup

 Roundup is the the trade name for the weed-killer glyphosate.
 Glyphosate has been deemed a probable carcinogen by the World Health Organization (WHO).
 Products containing glyphosate are among the most commonly applied lawn and garden herbicides.
 EHHI is calling for new policies to better protect the public from harmful exposures.
 Click here to read EHHI's press release.